manni8436/dinotopia/README.md

 #### GitHub

-[GitHub](https://github.com/) is being used to store all the code for this project after being pushed from GitPod.
+[GitHub](https://github.com/) is being used to store all the code for this project after being pushed from GitPod, which I also used a Project board to keep track of the project development by splitting tasks into smaller and more managable sections.

+[Favicon](https://favicon.io/) was used to create a favicon image that was added to the website.

+#### Google Fonts

+[Google Fonts](https://fonts.google.com/) was used for all the text content on the site pages.

 #### Am i Responsive